OxideMod/Oxide.Docs/docs/guides/owners/setup-server.md

 Once you have Rust installed on your server, the next step is to configure the server.
 Server configuration involves setting up various parameters to customize your server's gameplay experience.

+### Command line parameters

+Some server parameters can be set in the server startup script, as an argument to `RustDedicated`, like the world seeds, map size, ports, etc.

 ### Server.cfg

 Rust servers use a configuration file called `server.cfg` to manage server settings.
 This file is typically located in the server install directory under the `YourServerName\cfg` folder.
 If the file does not exist, you can create it.